parasmehta/cocktail-finder/README.md

   npm run test
   ```

-# Your task
+# Your tasks

-Write a function to retrieve all the cocktails that can be prepared using a given set of ingredients.
+1. Write a function to retrieve all the cocktails that can be prepared using a given set of ingredients.
 Use the provided function `getAllDrinks()` to get all the cocktails from the database and complete the implementation of the `getMatchingDrinks()` function.

+---

+**NOTE**

-\* Note Please remember to call the provided `getAllDrinks()` function in your implementation of `getMatchingDrinks()`
+Remember to call the provided `getAllDrinks()` function in your implementation of `getMatchingDrinks()`

+---

+2. Review this open [merge request](https://github.com/parasmehta/cocktail-finder/pull/2) for a new feature.
+While reviewing, your focus should be on checking code quality and adherence to best practices.

 # What we expect